fwojcik/smhasher3/hashes/README.latersteps.md

 list of `$.KEY = VALUE` statements.
 The last one of those must not have a comma.
 The list of those metadata keys is:
 - `desc`, a textual description of the hash, which should not exceed 60 characters
+- `impl`, a textual description of the hash implementation chosen, if multiple are available (e.g. "portable", "AVX2", "arm-neon", etc.), which should not exceed 10 characters. (optional; leave unset if no alternate implementations)
 - `hash_flags`, which marks specific yes/no information about the hash itself
 - `impl_flags`, which marks specific yes/no information about this particular implementation of the hash